 Catch & Release Is For Wild Life, Not Criminals

-This is a situation that is intensely personal to me, but before getting into the personal part, I would first like to discuss the non-personal side and why “catch and release” is for fish, not criminals.
-Judges are failing to protect the public because our justice system is broken and there exists no better example of this than the judiciary releases of the violent and vicious criminal trash, Brandon James Seguin, pictured above.
+This is a situation that is intensely personal to me.
+Before getting into the personal part though, I would first like to discuss the non-personal side and why “catch and release” is for fish, not criminals.
+The public is at risk with judges failing to protect the public.
+Under their watch our justice system is broken.
+There exists no better example of this than the judiciary releases of the violent and vicious criminal trash like Brandon James Seguin, pictured above.

 I don’t know if it is possible or what it might require, but I believe Brandon James Seguin, A.K.A.
 Matt Oliveira (www.facebook.com/matt.oliveira.311), A.K.A.
 Benny Bee, needs to be picked up immediately, brought before a court of competent jurisdiction and then held without bail until his trial, and that opinion is based solely on the track record that you can see on public documents, and not upon other violations by Seguin that have my blood boiling.